Welcome to the Villa Straylight.

 The Model 66 Scenario: At the Dawn of Time there was UseNet.
 And there was collaborative cyberpunk fiction on UseNet in alt.cyberpunk.chatsubo.
-Both have been largely forgotten, but here's 867k of text to attest to their existence.
-A good read to slog through.
-Zipped for your reading pleasure.
+Both have largely been forgotten, but here's 867k of fiction in a text file to attest to their existence.
+It's certainly interesting.

 Bruce Sterling's The Hacker Crackdown: Back in the bygone days of analog phone systems there were groups like the Legion of Doom and the Chaos Computer Club (although the latter is still around, still interesting).
-When the proverbial shit hit the fan in the dawn of the 90's Sterling turned it into this novel, ranging from the hacker underground to exposés on the feds and police involved.
-A great look back at hacker and law culture at the beginning of the current tech cycle.
+When the proverbial shit hit the fan during the dawn of the 90's Sterling turned it into this novel, ranging from the hacker underground to exposés on the feds and police involved.
+A great look back at hacker and law culture at the beginning of the age of ubiquitous computing.